rayryeng/Udacity_Self_Driving_Car_Nanodegree/README.md

 ## Project #1 - Simple Lane Finding Algorithm

 This directory contains a method using simple computer vision algorithms to help localise where lanes are with respect to the ego vehicle.
 Given sample images from the front camera of a car on a highway, we determine the left and right lanes for the car.
 Please navigate to the `CarND-LaneLines-P1` directory for more details.
 The report can be found in this directory under `reflection_report.md`.

+## Project #2 - Advanced Lane Finding Algorithm

+This directory contains a method using more advanced computer vision algorithms to help localise where lanes are with respect to the ego vehicle.
+The objective and criteria for performance evaluation are the same as Project #1.
+Please navigate to the `CarND-Advanced-Lane-Lines-P2` directory for more details.
+The report can be found in this directory under `reflection_report.md`.